Designing RF Communication Systems Using SDRs with GNU Radio

 - GNU radio companion learners

 Dr. Moazzam Tiwana is a telecom engineer with a MSc. degree in Digital Telecommunication Systems from ENST, Paris, France in 2007 and a Ph.D. degree in Mobile Communications from Telecom SudParis Paris, France, in 2010.
 His PHD was with the R&D Group of Orange Labs of France Telecom.
-He has more than Nineteen years of industrial and academic experience with research publications in the reputed international journals.
+He has more than Twenty-one years of industrial and academic experience with research publications in the reputed international journals.